vanstrouble/hide-show-alfred-workflow/README.md

 # <img src="img/app-icon.png" alt="Hide/Show Window Alfred Workflow Icon" width="45" align="center"/> Hide - Show Windows | Alfred Workflow

-A simple yet powerful workflow to manage your workspace: quickly hide all windows, hide everything except the frontmost window, and restore all hidden windows with ease.
+Take control of your workspace by hiding all windows, keeping only the front window visible, and restoring everything effortlessly.

-## Install
+## Download

 - Available on the Alfred Gallery.
 Get it [here](https://alfred.app/workflows/vanstrouble/hide-show-windows/).
 - You can also download it from GitHub [here](https://github.com/vanstrouble/hide-show-alfred-workflow/releases).

-**This workflow is only for Alfred Powerpack users.**

-## Getting Started
+## Usage

 ### Hide all active windows except the frontmost one (hide)